 What is a bursary?

-|1.
-Be complete!
 The bursary committee has to read your application and make a decision.
-It’s hard to assess your situation if you’ve left information out.|
+It can be hard to assess your situation if you’ve left information out of your application.

-|3.
-Apply for government student financial assistance.
-Bursaries are typically issued to students who demonstrate the greatest financial need and receiving student aid is one of the easiest ways to show need.|
+Bursaries are typically issued to students who demonstrate the greatest financial need and are meant to supplement, not replace, your primary source of funding.
+Receiving government student aid is one of the easiest ways to show financial need.